EloiStree/HelloLanCodeTournamentAbstraction/README.md

 Most of my games are going to use some bullet hell concepts.
 You can’t update the position of 2000 bullets on the network every 10 frames.

 So the idea is simple: you are notified of the appearance and destruction of a linear bullet.

+To differentiate bullets from the rest of the game info bytes, I suggest using a sequence like 3,2,1 … 1,2,3 to represent player positions.

 Bullets: